Service Learning Trip FAQs

 Registration packets with further details will be mailed to families.

 The fee for the service learning trip covers:

 - Food (three meals per day plus snacks)

 The trip fee does not include immunizations, passport fees, trip insurance, personal spending money, personal gear, or equipment.

 Financial aid for service learning trips is awarded on a case-by-case basis, with trip grants ranging from 10 to 50 percent.
 There is no need to apply.

 Are freshmen and sophomores allowed to participate in service learning trips?

-George School students may only participate in service learning trips when they are juniors and seniors.
-Sophomores may participate in summer service learning trips, usually planned during June, when they are rising juniors.
+George School students may only participate in service learning trips as juniors or seniors.
+Sophomores may apply to participate in trips during the summer, when they will be rising juniors.